allo-protocol/docs/pages/indexer/data.md

 ## Data Models

-Indexer contains many models, the most pertinent being related to `project`, `round`, and `application`:
+Indexer contains many models, the most pertinent related to `project`, `round`, and `application`:
-* A Project can either be a funds-seeking team, or a funds-providing organization (typically called a "program").
+* A Project can be a funds-seeking team, or a funds-providing organization (typically called a "program").
 Both can have multiple applications or rounds.
-* A Round is a specific and time-dependent funding initiative sponsored by a program.
+* A Round is a specific time-dependent funding initiative sponsored by a program.
 Teams fill out applications to rounds they qualify for.
 * An Application is a form filled out by a team seeking funding.
-  Applications are always specific to a round.
+  Applications are specific to a round.

 All rounds and applications are memorialized on an EVM-compatible blockchain.
 These chains are identified by a unique